EGA-SUPREMO/ClipCloner/README.md

 ```

 This command will execute the test runner for the script.

+### Use Case
+This script was made the intention of translating as effortless as possible Hololive clips by:

+* Creating a description file that complies the [Hololive's clippers guidelines](https://hololivepro.com/en/terms/)
+* Finding the timestamps from which moment the clip was extracted
+* Automatically cutting the raw stream into diferent files for easy editing
+* And finally downloading the thumbnail to serve as a template for the translated clip

 ## License
 This script is licensed under [the GNU General Public License (GPL) version 3.](https://www.gnu.org/licenses/gpl-3.0.html)